 - Taking responsibility for the feelings of others

 - Telling others how they should think, feel, or act

 Boundaries are accompanied by consequences.
 Consequences must be something you are willing to enforce.
 If you have expressed your boundaries and set limits regarding certain behaviors, you must also establish consequences.
 In recovery, one common boundary limits and provides consequences for others’ use of substances.
 In order to protect sobriety, boundaries must be in place to avoid enabling peers and environments.
-Unfortunately, you cannot control the boundaries of others, which is why it is important to establish concrete consequences and enforce them when necessary.
-If a person continues to put you in danger of relapse, you must be willing to reclaim responsibility and ownership over your own life and sobriety.
+Unfortunately, you cannot control the boundaries of your child, which is why it is important to establish concrete consequences and enforce them when necessary.
+If they continue to put themselves in danger of relapse, they must be willing to reclaim responsibility and ownership over their own life and sobriety.